 Box 3-Social security wages.- Show the total wages paid (before payroll deductions) subject to employee social security tax but NOT including social security tips and allocated tips.
 Generally, noncash payments are considered wages.
 Include employee business expenses reported in box 1.
-Also, include elective deferrals to certain qualified cash or deferred compensation arrangements and to retirement arrangements described in box 13, codes D, E, F, and G, even though the contributions are not includible in box 1.
+Also, include elective deferrals to certain qualified cash or deferred compensation arrangements and to retirement arrangements described in box 13, codes D, E, F, and G, even though the deferrals are not includible in box 1.
 Include elective and nonelective deferrals for purposes of section 457 plans.
-Include any employee social security, Medicare, and employee state unemployment compensation taxes you paid for your employee rather than deducting it from wages except for household or agricultural employees.
-(See Rev. Proc.
-81-48, 1981-2 C.B.
-623, for details.)
-Report in this box the amount of the cost of group-term life insurance coverage over \$50,000 that is taxable to former employees.
+If you paid any employee social security, Medicare, and employee state unemployment compensation taxes for your employee rather than deducting them from wages, see Employer Paid Taxes on page 3.
+Report in this box the amount of the cost of group-term life insurance coverage over \$50,000 that is taxable.
+See Group-Term Life Insurance on page 3.
 Report the cost of accident and health insurance premiums paid on behalf of 2% or more shareholder-employees by an S corporation only if the exclusion under section 3121(a)(2)(B) is not satisfied.
 See Announcement 92-16, 1992-5 I.R.B.
-53 for additional information.
-The total of boxes 3 and 7 should not be more than \$60,600.00 (the maximum social security wage base for 1994).
+53, for additional information.
+The total of boxes 3 and 7 should not be more than \$61,200 (the maximum social security wage base for 1995).